publicarray/dns-resolver-infra/docker.md

 # docker swarm join --token your_swarm_token manager_node_ip_address:2377
 docker node ls

+# Add Cloudflare API key for acme.sh to do domain validation via DNS
  echo "email@example.com" | docker secret create CF_Email -
  echo "xxxxxxxxxxxxxx" | docker secret create CF_Key -

+# You need to modify docker-compose.yml to your needs:
+#  - Change the domain name for certificate generation (TLS)
+#  - Change the acme.sh script if you are not using Cloudflare
+#  - Change dnscrypt-wrapper external IP address and provider name
+#  - Change memory allocations / limits
+#  - Change any port allocations if you desire
 docker stack deploy --compose-file=docker-compose.yml dns-server docker ps -a